 Content meant primarily for sexual attention or erotic purposes is not permitted.
 General guidelines about sexual content to keep in mind:

-- Images (of yourself or others) that are suggestive, revealing, or otherwise designed to get sexual attention are not allowed.
+- Content, including text or Images (of yourself or others), that are suggestive, revealing, or otherwise designed or otherwise likely to get sexual attention are not allowed.
 You can post your hot beach bod on Facebook, but it’s probably not a good idea here.

 - If there’s doubt about whether particular content falls under this rule, err on the side of caution.
-Remember: This is a space for people of all ages, some of whom may be coming from backgrounds more conservative than yours.
+Remember: This is a space for people ages 13+, some of whom may be coming from backgrounds more conservative than yours.
 We want everyone to feel welcome here.